How Many Teens Use Inhalants

 All methods of huffing are life-threatening.
 Kids can die or suffer severe and life-altering brain damage the first time they try it.
 It’s important that parents who suspect their child is abusing inhalants take immediate action in order to avoid a devastating outcome.

-When it comes to using inhalants to get high, adolescents and teens use unexpected methods.
-Teens have reported some of the following methods of paraphernalia use in inhalant abuse:
+When it comes to teens drugs, breathing paraphernalia is alarmingly common.
+And in terms of using inhalants to get high, adolescents and teens use unexpected methods.
+Teens have reported some of the following methods of huffing paraphernalia use in inhalant abuse:

 - Clothing, bandanna, scarf, diaper, etc. Teens may douse a cloth item in gas or an intoxicating chemical, hold it over their face and breathe in the fumes.
 Some kids put a chemical on their collar or scarf and then wear it to school and breathe it in periodically throughout the day to get high.
 Others soak a cloth item and then put it in their mouth.